Updated: 21 March 2022

 Are there any consequences of not providing the requested data?

-If the requested data is not provided, we will not be able to use it to inform our support and residential teams to address those self isolating and as having a confirmed case of coronavirus within Oxford Brookes’ community.
+If the requested data is not provided, we will not be able to use it to inform our support and residential teams to address those who have tested positive for Covid-19 within Oxford Brookes’ community.

-If contact details are not disclosed, the HR Team, nominated persons from Academic & Student Administration and Residential Services and Major Incident lead will not be able to contact reporting individuals to offer support, advice and information related to the report.
+If contact details are not disclosed, the HR Team, nominated persons from Academic and Student Administration and Residential Services and Major Incident Lead will not be able to contact reporting individuals to offer support, advice and information related to the report.

 Will there be any automated decision making using my data?